Belarus–European Union relations

 Mutual relations between the Republic of Belarus and the European Union (EU) were initially established after the European Economic Community recognised Belarusian independence in 1991.

-After Alexander Lukashenko became Belarusian leader in 1994, the relationship between Minsk and the EU deteriorated and has remained cold and distanced, as the EU has condemned the government of Belarus several times for authoritarian and anti-democratic practices, and even imposed sanctions on the country.
+After Alexander Lukashenko became the Belarusian leader in 1994, the relationship between Minsk and the EU deteriorated and has remained cold and distanced, as the EU has condemned the government of Belarus several times for authoritarian and anti-democratic practices, and even imposed sanctions on the country.

-Following a slight improvement in relations in 2008, the 2010 Belarusian presidential election (which officially saw a landslide victory of almost 80% for Lukashenko), led to mass demonstrations and arrests in Minsk.
+Following a slight improvement in relations in 2008, the 2010 Belarusian presidential election (which officially saw a landslide victory of almost 80% for Lukashenko) led to mass demonstrations and arrests in Minsk.
 The EU declared that the imprisonment of opposition figures and protesters contravened human rights laws, and imposed new targeted sanctions on major Belarusian officials and businesspeople.

 Belarus is participating in the EU's Eastern Partnership.
 In October 2015, the EU announced it would suspend most of its sanctions against Belarus.
 Belarus borders three EU member states: Poland, Lithuania and Latvia.

+On 28 June 2021, the Belarusian Ministry of Foreign Affairs confirmed that Belarus would suspend its membership in the Eastern Partnership.

+Some prominent Belarusian businessmen became honorary consuls of the European Union countries in Belarus.
+For instance, Pavel Topuzidis represents Greece and Romania in this capacity, while Alexey Sychev was the honorary consul of Slovakia.